6. Binary Search

 search to the left

-because if we find the number 6, which is above the first element 4, we know our inflection point is still to the right of us
+because if you find the number 6, which is above the first element 4, you know our inflection point is still to the right of us

 Find A Rate